Brood (comics): Physical characteristics

-The Brood are an alien race of insectoid beings.
-They are a specialized race, one that has evolved to reproduce and consume any available resource.
+The Brood are insect-like aliens.
 Despite their resemblance to insects, the Brood have endoskeletons as well as exoskeletons.
 Also unlike insects, they have fanged jaws instead of mandibles.
 Their skulls are triangular and flat, with a birthmark between their eyes.
 Their two front legs are tentacles they can use to manipulate objects.

 Due to their natural body armor and fangs, the Brood are very dangerous in combat.
 In addition, they have stingers that can deliver either paralyzing or killing venom.

 Reproduction

 The Brood reproduce asexually and have no clear gender.
 They reproduce by forcibly implanting their eggs into other sentient organism.
 Each host can only support one egg.
 Upon hatching, the host dies as the Brood egg releases mutagenic enzymes into the bloodstream.
-At the same time, the Broodling mentally attacks and assimilates its host.
+At the same time, the Broodling mentally attacks and assimilates its host, usually destroying their mind.

-They use a hive mind to pass memory to their hosts, which also passes an individual's knowledge, given to a broodling, to the hive and back to the queen, meaning newborn brood know what any member of the race knows.
-Until the embryo gains the host's body the embryo can only gain temporary control of the host, often without the host noticing as the host is unaware when it loses control.

 If the host possesses any powers, the resultant Brood will inherit them.
-The persona of the host once the Brood is "born" appears to be extinguished, but in some cases, the host's will may be strong enough to survive and coexist with the Brood's.
-However it is implied that hosts with advanced healing ability are unable to turn, for example when an egg was implanted in Deadpool, instead of turning into a Brood, a small Brood burst out of Deadpool's body.